-The average cost for full coverage car insurance in Buffalo, NY is $1,328.
-That's significantly lower than the state's average, which comes in at $2,172.
+The average cost for full coverage car insurance in Buffalo, New York is $2,061.
+That's only a few dollars less than the state's average, which comes in at $2,048.

 The best way to find the most affordable coverage is to compare policy options from a number of insurance companies.
 The experts at Policygenius can help you find quotes from the top providers and choose the coverage that's right for you.

 Cheapest car insurance companies in Buffalo, NY

 Car insurance rates are calculated based on a number of different factors, like age, make and model of vehicle, and ZIP code.
 With so much variation, it's important to get quotes from a number of different companies before selecting a provider.

 Cheapest car insurance rates by ZIP code in Buffalo, NY

 Different areas of a city pose different potential risks.
 Some neighborhoods are more densely populated, which means more people are on the road, which translates into higher insurance rates.

 The same is true for areas that have higher crime rates and higher numbers of car accidents or traffic tickets.
 Insurance companies see these higher averages and determine individuals in those areas are more likely to file insurance claims.
 The table below shows average rates based on different ZIP codes in the Buffalo, NY area.